xDoplear/Meshtastic-With-Sensors/README.md

 The included Arduino Program is designed for a Adafruit Trinket M0.
 If you want to use a different microcontroller, you may have to modify the code.

 Meshtastic Heltec Sensor Config (For Meshtastic App on Tablet):
-1. Connect to the Meshtastic Radio that you want to configure
+1. Connect to the Meshtastic Radio that you want to configure.
+For any config import/modification, the Meshtastic device will have to restart before the config is set.
 2. Press three dots on top right corner
 3. Go to "Radio configuration"
 4. Scroll down until you see "Import configuration" and press it